rohitkatkargit/dem0/README.md

 # dem0
-This is demo for git &amp; github class
+This is demo for git &amp; github class.